Sharia-Compliant Lending

 While Tharwa is actively exploring faith-aligned borrowing structures like Murabaha and Ijarah, it’s important to clarify: these modules have not yet been certified as Shariah-compliant.

-We’re designing the system to be compatible with Islamic finance principles — avoiding interest, speculation, and ambiguity — but full compliance requires independent certification, and that process takes time.
+We're designing the system to be compatible with Islamic finance principles by avoiding interest, speculation, and ambiguity, but full compliance requires independent certification, and that process takes time.

 For now, consider this an exploratory, ethics-aligned path, not a guaranteed or certified product line.